 Move over Cesar Milan.
 There may be plenty of opportunities in the U.S. and elsewhere for people who are skilled and educated in the field of animal psychology and behavior.
-Although Cesar Milan gained much of his knowledge by watching free-roaming pack dogs as he grew up in Mexico and from working with animals there on out, students can advance in their knowledge and gain needed skills to be able to work in the field through animal behavior programs available at the college level.
+Although Cesar Milan gained much of his knowledge by watching free-roaming pack dogs as he grew up in Mexico and from working with animals there on out, students can advance in their knowledge and gain needed skills to be able to work in the field of animal psychology through animal behavior programs available at the college level.

 Animal psychologists often complete programs available through a psychology department or through a joint program offered through the psychology and biology departments or similar.
-Some animal psychologists or behaviorists, may actually be DVMs (Doctors of Veterinary Medicine).
-However, the field of animal behavior can more tightly focus on the behavioral patterns, motivations and interactions of animals than that of the DVM unless a veterinarian specializes.
+Some animal psychologists or behaviorists may actually be DVMs (Doctors of Veterinary Medicine).
+However, the field of animal behavior can more tightly focus on the behavioral patterns, and interactions of animals than that of the DVM unless a veterinarian specializes.

-In fact, a degree in animal behavior can give students the opportunity to explore many things of interest about animals: how they avoid predators, choose their mates, find their food, reproduce and care of their young, according to the Animal Behavior Society (ABS), which offers certifications in the field.
-It also can provide insight into how they get along with similar animals as well as those that are of a different species.
+Degree programs also provide insight into how animals interact with similar and different species.
 Graduates of animal psychology and behavior programs can seek various career opportunities, depending on how advanced they are in their education.
-This can include jobs with aquariums, conservation organizations, museums, natural resource organizations and zoos.
-They can work as educators, museum curators and researchers, but often an advanced degree at the graduate or even doctoral level is needed to provide the scientific and research skills for these positions.
+This can include jobs with aquariums, conservation organizations, museums, natural resource organizations, and zoos.
+They can work as educators, museum curators, and researchers, but often an advanced degree at the graduate or even doctoral level is needed to provide the scientific and research skills for these positions.

 Steps to Becoming an Animal Psychologist